Fishermen Arrested As Indian Authorities Struggle To Retrieve John Allen Chau From Remote Island

 “We are also studying the 2006 case where two local fishermen were killed.
 The bodies were recovered then.”

-This ban is not only to protect foreigners from attack by the Sentinelese but to protect the remote tribe from diseases that maybe, potentially, brought in by outsiders.
-And, with the latest census survey estimating that only 15 Sentinalese left on the island, any form of illness could be considered devastating.
+This ban is not only to protect foreigners from attack by the Sentinelese, but to protect the remote tribe from diseases that maybe, potentially, brought in by outsiders.
+And, with the latest census survey estimating that only 15 Sentinalese remain on the island, any form of illness could be considered devastating.

 CNN reports that India has had this ban in place for several decades now.
 According to the ban, “people are not allowed to go within five nautical miles of the island by Indian law and the Indian Navy patrols it day and night.”
 While the island is classified as remote, it is actually located only 50 kilometers (31 miles) west of Port Blair, a tourist destination.